Gossypiboma

 Gossypiboma, textiloma or more broadly Retained Foreign Object (RFO) is the technical term for surgical complications resulting from foreign materials, such as a surgical sponge, accidentally left inside a patient's body.

 Etymology

-Gossypiboma is derived from Latin gossypium (cotton) and Swahili "boma" (place of concealment), meaning a tumor or growth.
+Gossypiboma is derived from Latin gossypium (cotton) and "-oma"(Greek combining element) meaning a tumor or growth.
 Gossypiboma describes a mass within a patient's body comprising a cotton matrix surrounded by a foreign body granuloma.

 Textiloma is derived from textile (surgical sponges have historically been made of cloth), and is used in place of gossypiboma due to the increasing use of synthetic materials in place of cotton.

 Incidence and clinical presentation

 The actual incidence of gossypiboma is difficult to determine, possibly due to a reluctance to report occurrences arising from fear of legal repercussions, but retained surgical sponges is reported to occur once in every 3000 to 5000 abdominal operations and are most frequently discovered in the abdomen.
 The incidence of retained foreign bodies following surgery has a reported rate of 0.01% to 0.001%, of which gossypibomas make up 80% of cases.

 Gossypibomas can often present, clinically or radiologically, similar to tumors and abscesses, with widely variable complications and manifestations, making diagnosis difficult and causing significant patient morbidity.
 Two major types of reaction occur in response to retained surgical foreign bodies.
 In the first type, an abscess may form with or without a secondary bacterial infection.
 The second reaction is an aseptic fibrinous response, resulting in tissue adhesions and encapsulation and eventually foreign body granuloma.
 Symptoms may not present for long periods of time, sometimes months or years following surgery.